19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 The ancient lore of Mithrinia is lost to the ages, only myth and superstition stand in its place.
 One consistent thread across recorded histories and folklore is that thousands of years ago their was a cataclysmic event, often referred to as ***The Dawn***.
 All recorded histories start around this time.
 It is believed that mortals must have existed prior to this moment based on certain even more ancient relics, but it scholars theorize that something must have happened around here which effectively wiped the world's memory clean.

 As a result, the true origins of things like the ancestries, gods, and other natural phenomena are unknown to us scholars.
 Certain religions claim to know the truth of the Predawn era, but their claims are unverifiable.
 Unfortunately, the mighty deities do not seem keen on imparting the knowledge of whatever came before to mortals, they have kept us in the dark for ages.
 This is unsurprising from the malevolent deities who despise mortals.
-The more benevolent deities tend to be quite distant.
-According to the Imperial Archives, the last direct contact between an Imperial Deity and a mortal occurred hundreds of years ago.
+The more benevolent deities, known as The Divines, tend to be quite distant.
+According to the Imperial Archives, the last recorded direct contact between a Divine and a mortal occurred hundreds of years ago.
 Some scholars believe direct contact between gods and men to be no more than myth and legend.

 ### Note to the GM

-The good deities of Mithrinia are deliberately absent to the point where the statement "*The divines died long ago and any benefits their followers have is due to training rather than divine blessing*" is irrefutable.
+The good deities of Mithrinia are deliberately absent to the point where the this **could** be true:

+"*The divines died long ago.
+Any benefits their followers have is simply due to training.*"

 In my experience, having good deities can cause a some problems, such as: